 The same hills hoist twirled with tablecloths and beach-towels hanged, and stained tea towels swayed in the wind.
-It had galvanised a bit, and leaned heavily to one side.
-A hint of jasmine lingered as the hot air prickled, the airs salty breath fermenting, and the fresh cut of grass reminisced of summer arriving.
-I was lost in solitudes of thoughts, melting.
+It had galvanized a bit and leaned heavily to one side.
+A hint of jasmine lingered as the hot air prickled, the airs salty breath fermenting, and the fresh cut of grass reminisced of summer already spent.
+I was lost in solitudes of thoughts, melting…

-As a child my mother sometime told me stories of the lady who lived downstairs, who was having an affair with the neighbour.
-I didn’t understand how naughty that was but I would always giggle abashedly.
+As a child, my mother sometimes told me stories of the lady who lived downstairs, who was having an affair with the neighbor.
+I didn’t understand how naughty that was, but I would always giggle abashedly.
 At that moment I drifted back to the times when I observed the world through the innocent lens of a child.
 Before my mother left my side succumbing to cancer of the ovaries.
 I cried into my pillow almost every night for many years after in grief feeling sorry for myself.
 Abandoned.

-Sometimes our next door neighbour’s wife the one mum would to tell me about who never new the gossip about her husband and the lady downstairs, would bring us angel cakes, and jugs of red cordial filled with ice.
-That all did taste heavenly I must admit.
-She was really big, and she always wore tent dresses that were pretty shades of pink that had floral designs with lace all around the edge.
-She wore a straw hat too that was really funny as it was had corks hanging from it, and for the life in me I couldn’t really understand why.
-I think it was to keep away the flies.
+Sometimes our next door neighbor’s wife.
+The one mum would tell me about who never knew the gossip about her husband, and the lady downstairs, she would bring us angel cakes, and jugs of red cordial filled with ice.
+That all did taste heavenly.
+I must admit.
+She was really big, and she always wore tent dresses.
+They were pretty shades of pink that had floral designs with lace all around the edge.
+She wore a straw hat too that was really funny; as it was had corks hanging from it, for the life of me, I couldn’t really understand why?
+I think it was to keep away the flies?

-I was looking back with fondness, I wanted to click my heels and be entranced in the fantasy of that.
-From that perspective things time had distanced as I reminisced that little girl I was, and still am really.
-I wanted to join in but time had sped up since then it seemed impossible to return as looked out, just for while I drifted back and found myself below in the yard lost in array of landscapes playfully.
+I was looking back with fondness.
+I wanted to click my heels and be entranced in the fantasy of that.
+From that perspective, the time had distanced as I reminisced that little girl I was, and still am.
+I wanted to join in but time had sped up since then and it seemed impossible to return as looked out there dreamily, just for while I drifted back and found myself below in the yard lost in the array of landscapes playing.

-We would to have tea parties some-days.
-Dress up like we were in a wonderland, and I was Alice of course.
-Smiling I considered all this, I am of that time imaginary and free spirited dancing always as that child in an enchanted Garden of Eden by the sea.
+We would have tea parties some-days.
+Dress up like we were in a Wonderland, and I was ‘Alice’ of course.
+Smiling I considered all this… Ahhh I am of that time imaginary, and free spirited dancing always as that child in an enchanted Garden of Eden by the sea…

-A reflection glinted through the window as the sun refracted my current view.
-I wiped the sweat from my brow as I considered all of this and continued to wash the dishes in that moment, as I did sometimes back then with my mother.
-The sound of crashing waves nearby, and the soapy bubbles would pop glistening as would catch them, marvelling.
+A reflection glinted through the window as the sun refracted in my current view.
+I wiped the sweat from my brow as I considered all of this, and continued to wash the dishes in that moment.
+I did that sometimes back then- with my mother.
+The sound of crashing waves nearby, a salty scent drifting and the pop of soapy bubbles would be glistening as I would catch them, marveling.
+Oh, I pondered.
 As I interacted at my internal dialogue of special times gone by… I felt rather refreshed.

-If you could squash up all the ants and centipedes in the world mix them with bleach, turpentine and fertiliser this might describe what it was like to smell the urine of my cats litter box ‘kitty’.
-Now I clean her box happily, and am not repulsed by the pungent stench I once used to gag on, even her fishy breath are just vapours as she licks me compulsively and I don’t care, it’s just a wetted sense of feeling.
+If you could squash up all the ants and centipedes in the world mix them with bleach, turpentine, and fertilizer this might describe what it was like to smell the urine of my cats’ litter box ‘kitty’.
+Now I clean her box happily, and am not repulsed by the pungent stench I once used to gag on, even her fishy breath are just vapors as she licks me compulsively and I don’t care, it’s just a wetted sense of feeling.

-Yeah it’s been six months since the accident, when some coward ploughed me down and left me to die on the asphalt while riding home from work.
+Yeah, it’s been six months since the accident, when some coward plowed me down and left me to die on the asphalt while riding home from work.
 And the brain injury I acquired that took my sense of smell.
-From that point of view living with anosmia the days grow long and cold as I watch my fellow humans suffer/enjoy these kinds of things.
-It’s like part of a dimension I am not part of anymore like no one can notice it but me.
+From that point of view living with anosmia, the days grow long and cold as I watch my fellow humans suffer/enjoy these kinds of things.
+It’s like part of a dimension I am not part of any more like no one can notice it but me.
 It’s invisible you see.

 I was strolling past the exit inside a shopping mall recently when the loud bellow of laughter interrupted my journey into a spending I was about to indulge in.
 It was a group of sales staff from target or something, maybe k-mart gathered at the entrance, and they were all looking at one of their phones, as we tend to do these days.
 I was curious to see what all the fuss was about, and I wasn’t the only one, other shoppers slowly motioned towards them.
 It seemed a private affair as it does when we share in this space seemingly private in the public atmosphere, as I got closer the laughing got louder, it wasn’t coming from them I could see as they all looked on perplexed.
 It was coming from that something they were watching.
 As it got louder and was becoming quite loud, kind of scary if you must know, and this whole scene was becoming a spectacle, as more gathered.
 Then as I got closer I sensed a pending doom as something more foreboding was in place.